wso2/docs-is/en/docs/learn/configuring-outbound-provisioning.md

             2. Search for "My Domain" on the Quick Find search box found on the left navigation panel and click **My Domain**.
             3. Enter a name for your domain.
 You can check if the domain name is available by clicking **Check Availability**.
             4. Click **Register** to register your new domain.
 Your domain name will be similar to the following: `wso2-dev-ed.my.salesforce.com`.
             5. Once the domain is registered, Salesforce will take 2 minutes to test it.
-Click **Click here to Login** to test it out.
+Once this is done, click **Click here to Login** to test it out yourself.

     4. Enter the **Client ID**.
 This value is the **Consumer Key** you received in [step 5](#step5) when setting up Salesforce.